andrewalgabre/sr-wa10/README.md

 - Async Validator with the service as argument for better reusability
 - Nickname-Editor is designed as Dumb-Component with One-Way Dataflow
 - Added Building-Module for Routing and Lazy-Loading
+- Added SharedModule which should contain highly reusable components
 - Added Vendor Folder to centralise 3rd Party Modules
 - Added Core Folder for Utility-Functions(pure functions)/Validators which are highy reusable